varnishcache/varnish-cache/doc/sphinx/installation/bugs.rst

 So if you run into a bug, it is important that you spend a little bit of time collecting the right information, to help us fix the bug.

+The most valuable information you can give us, is **always** how to trigger and reproduce the problem.
+If you can tell us that, we rarely need anything else to solve it.
+The caveat being, that we do not have a way to simulate high levels of real-life web-traffic, so telling us to "have 10.000 clients hit at once" does not really allow us to reproduce.

-Roughly we have three clases of bugs with Varnish.
+Roughly we have three clases of bugs with Varnish, and the information we need to debug them depends on the kind of bug.

 Varnish crashes
 ===============